GojoV339/Multimodal-Complaint-Escalation-Prediction-System/README.md

 | 🟡 Gold | `data/gold/` | Feature-optimized datasets used for ML training |

 This architecture is widely used in modern Data Lakehouse / MLOps systems.
 ---

+## 📚 Project Documentation

+Detailed documentation for each major component of the system is maintained in the `docs/` directory.

+These documents cover:
+- Design decisions and architecture choices
+- Data quality issues and how they were handled
+- Label engineering logic and business assumptions
+- Feature engineering strategy and trade-offs
+- Challenges faced during development and their solutions

+> 📌 Note: The documentation is being actively updated as the project evolves.
+> Additional details and design notes will be added incrementally.

+---
 ## 📂 Project Structure